Buy Sock Aid | Stocking Aid [Save Up To 50% ]

 Different individuals require different types of handles.
 Some sock aids have long, rigid handles that are easier to hold.
 While some have single handles or a continuous loop, such aids work well for people with one hand, amputees, or patients with post-stroke hemiparesis.
 However, it may seem troublesome for people with depth perception issues as the handle is a continuous loop.
 Sock aids with two handles need better coordination to pull the handles through.
 The users can adjust the length of the sock aid cords to reach the floor while in a seated position.

-Types of Sock Aids for Seniors
+Types of Sock Helpers for the Elderly

 1. Compression Stocking Aid